-Dr. Geivett's interests range over the philosophy of religion, philosophical theology, epistemology, and the history of modern philosophy.
+R. Douglas Geivett's interests range over the philosophy of religion, philosophical theology, epistemology and the history of modern philosophy.
 He is the author of Evil and the Evidence for God and co-editor of Contemporary Perspectives on Religious Epistemology and In Defense of Miracles: A Comprehensive Case for God's Action in History.
-Dr. Geivett has contributed chapters to God Matters: Readings in the Philosophy of Religion; God Under Fire; The Rationality of Theism; and Does God Exist?
+Geivett has contributed chapters to God Matters: Readings in the Philosophy of Religion; God Under Fire; The Rationality of Theism; and Does God Exist?
 The Craig-Flew Debate.
-Dr. Geivett is the former president of the Evangelical Philosophical Society.
-In the past, Dr. Geivett has served as minister to college students at churches in the Pacific Northwest and in Southern California and continues to speak in churches and on university campuses on subjects related to apologetics and the Christian life.
+Geivett is the former president of the Evangelical Philosophical Society.
+In the past, Geivett has served as minister to college students at churches in the Pacific Northwest and in Southern California and continues to speak in churches and on university campuses on subjects related to apologetics and the Christian life.

-Dr. Horner has taught at the University of Oxford, Denver Seminary, and served as a Visiting Scholar and Research Associate at the University of Colorado.
-He has lectured in numerous classrooms and university forums nationally and in Europe, and he has written numerous articles and book chapters on ethics, apologetics, and ancient and medieval philosophy.
-Dr. Horner serves as Research Scholar for Centers for Christian Study, International, an effort to develop intellectual Christian communities within secular university contexts.
-He also serves as Executive Director of The Illuminatio Project, whose aim is to bring the light of a classical biblical vision of goodness, truth, and beauty into the thinking of the church and culture through strategic research and communication.
+David Horner has taught at the University of Oxford, Denver Seminary, and served as a Visiting Scholar and Research Associate at the University of Colorado.
+He has lectured in numerous classrooms and university forums nationally and in Europe, and he has written numerous articles and book chapters on ethics, apologetics and ancient and medieval philosophy.
+Horner serves as Research Scholar for Centers for Christian Study, International, an effort to develop intellectual Christian communities within secular university contexts.
+He also serves as Executive Director of The Illuminatio Project, whose aim is to bring the light of a classical biblical vision of goodness, truth and beauty into the thinking of the church and culture through strategic research and communication.

-Dr. Alan McMahan has served in churches in North America and on the Pacific Rim as well as taught in the areas of missiology, church growth, leadership, organizational development, and evangelism.
-He has been active in training undergraduate and graduate students including mid-career professionals, Bible school teachers, pastors, and denominational leaders through the U.S., Canada, Eastern Europe, and Southeast Asia in the effective means to develop leaders and grow churches.
+Alan McMahan has served in churches in North America and on the Pacific Rim as well as taught in the areas of missiology, church growth, leadership, organizational development and evangelism.
+He has been active in training undergraduate and graduate students including mid-career professionals, Bible school teachers, pastors and denominational leaders through the U.S., Canada, Eastern Europe and Southeast Asia in the effective means to develop leaders and grow churches.
 He maintains an active consulting service in churches and is the former President of the American Society of Church Growth.
 He has earned degrees from Fuller Seminary, Asbury Seminary, the Alliance Theological Seminary and Nyack College.
 His Ph.D. dissertation was entitled, "Training Turnaround Leaders, Systemic Approaches to Reinstate Growth in Plateaued Churches."
 He has served as a Vice President for the Alliance Theological Seminary, and as the Academic Dean at The King’s College in mid-town Manhattan.
 McMahan now works at Biola University as an Associate Professor in the School of Intercultural Studies and serves as the Department Chair for the Undergraduate Intercultural Studies Program.
 He is married to Terri, and has two sons.

-Dr. Porter teaches theology and philosophy for Talbot's Institute for Spiritual Formation and at Rosemead School of Psychology.
-His areas of interest include theological methodology, the doctrine of sanctification, philosophical theology, and the integration of psychology and theology.
-He has contributed articles to the Journal of the Evangelical Theological Society, Philosophia Christi, Faith and Philosophy, Journal for Psychology and Theology, etc. Steve and his wife Alicia live with their son Luke and daughter Siena in Long Beach, CA.
+Steven Porter teaches theology and philosophy for Talbot's Institute for Spiritual Formation and at Rosemead School of Psychology.
+His areas of interest include theological methodology, the doctrine of sanctification, philosophical theology and the integration of psychology and theology.
+He has contributed articles to the Journal of the Evangelical Theological Society, Philosophia Christi, Faith and Philosophy, Journal for Psychology and Theology, etc. Steve and his wife Alicia live with their son Luke and daughter Siena in Long Beach, California.

-Dr. Scott Smith is keenly interested in our abilities to have knowledge of reality, particularly in the areas of ethics and religion.
+Scott Smith is keenly interested in our abilities to have knowledge of reality, particularly in the areas of ethics and religion.
 He also is very interested in the needed ontology to have knowledge.
-He addresses “constructivism,” the fact-value split, and issues with our being able to have knowledge on the basis of naturalism, postmodernism, and nominalism.
+He addresses “constructivism,” the fact-value split, and issues with our being able to have knowledge on the basis of naturalism, postmodernism and nominalism.
 He also has written on the emergent church, as well as a knowledge argument and the moral argument for God’s existence.
 Currently, he is working on exposing and addressing the many, even subtle, influences of naturalism on western churches.
 He also serves as secretary-treasurer for the Evangelical Philosophical Society.

-Dr. Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
-He strives to make the necessary connections between the study of theology, obedience to Jesus, and fulfilling the Great Commission.
-He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences, and retreats, in addition to co-pastoring a local church.
-Dr. Thoennes has received the University award for faculty excellence and professor of the year.
-His research interests include godly jealousy, the atonement, the exclusivity of Christ, and theology of culture.
+Erik Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
+He strives to make the necessary connections between the study of theology, obedience to Jesus and fulfilling the Great Commission.
+He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences and retreats, in addition to co-pastoring a local church.
+Thoennes has received the University award for faculty excellence and professor of the year.
+His research interests include godly jealousy, the atonement, the exclusivity of Christ and theology of culture.